 Lithodora isn’t likely to suffer from insect or disease problems.

-The main thing to watch out for is aphids (sap-sucking insects), a major sign of your shrubs being affected by aphids is if the leaves are covered in sap.
+The main thing to watch out for is aphids (sap-sucking insects); a major sign of your shrubs being affected by aphids is if the leaves are covered in sap.

-The plant is deer resistant.
+Another good thing is this plant is deer resistant.

 Is This Plant Toxic Or Poisonous?